Brazil: Atlantic Forest

 Accommodation

 In general, the accommodations on this tour are good and comfortable.
 Accommodations don’t have heating systems.
+The lodging at Intervales are simple, no-frills cabins without internet or cell service, but reliable Starlink access is available during our visits to the park restaurant.

 Walking